yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 ### xcluster

-Use the `yugabyted xcluster` command to set up or delete [xcluster](../../../architecture/docdb-replication/async-replication/) replication.
+Use the `yugabyted xcluster` command to set up or delete [xCluster replication](../../../architecture/docdb-replication/async-replication/) between two clusters.

 #### Syntax